PGDip in Financial Planning| Stellenbosch Business School Skip to main content

 Course Structure and Content

-This one-year programme consists of one on-campus orientation day followed by two real-time online or on-campus sessions per week.
+This one-year programme consists of one on-campus orientation day followed by two online or on-campus sessions per week.
 The weekly sessions are presented on Tuesday and Thursday evenings, from 18:15 to 20:15.
 This is supported by additional pre-recorded content.

 The blended learning format allows you to join the class in real time in one of two ways: via any internet-linked laptop, or on campus.
 The online classes are delivered synchronously with the on-campus classes.
 This means you can study while you work.
 It also means that you attend classes from anywhere in the world.
 Find more information about Blended Learning’s combination of technology with a strong human touch here.